simonw/datasette/docs/internals.rst

 ``name`` - string
     The name of the database to be removed.

-This removes a database that has been previously added. ``name=`` is the unique name of that database, also used in the URL for it.
+This removes a database that has been previously added. ``name=`` is the unique name of that database, used in its URL path.

 .. _datasette_sign: